 Corporate gifts have a reputation for being boring or unoriginal, but they don’t have to be.
 A good gift is thoughtful, creative, or fun.
 You get bonus points if you manage to give a gift that is more than one of those things.

 Funny gifts.
-You have to be careful with this one because not everyone has the same sense of humor, but it is okay to have a little fun because fun gifts are memorable.
+You have to be careful with this one because not everyone has the same sense of humor, but carefully chosen fun gifts are memorable.
 Is there a part of someone’s job that isn’t that glamorous, like taking out the trash or dealing with difficult clients?
 You can get them a joke gift like a nose plug or a sign that says, “Please leave me alone.”
 Once again, knowing your employees helps because you will know what kinds of things they think are funny.

 Experiences as gifts.
-Not everyone wants “things.”
+Not everyone wants more stuff.
 Many people throw the gift away or re-gift the items they’re given at work.
-In our own experience one of our clients told us that 50% of their retiring employees leave their acrylic service awards behind!
+In our own experience, one of our clients told us that 50% of their retiring employees leave their acrylic service awards behind!
 But you know what people can’t regift?
 A weekend getaway.
 You could also pay for an online course (or a portion of their school), sponsor their hobby, give tickets to an event, etc.

 Edible gifts.
 Food can be a great gift.
-You do have to be mindful of allergies or dietary restrictions, but other than that it's usually a hit because, well, everyone has to eat (and most people like a good culinary experience).
-Some examples of edible gifts are Starbucks gift cards (or another coffee shop), bringing lunch into the office, or gift baskets (more on that later).
+As long as you're conscious of allergies and dietary restrictions, it's usually a hit because, well, everyone has to eat (and most people like a good culinary experience).
+Some examples of edible gifts are Starbucks gift cards (or another coffee shop), catered lunch in the office, or gift baskets (more on that later).

 While you may not want to call them “Christmas gifts,” the end of the year is a great time to give something extra to your employees.
 There are lots of ways to celebrate the end of the year around the office, but it is traditionally a time to give gifts.
 Rewarding your employees with something at the end of the year is not only appropriate, it’s likely expected.

-Giving a gift at the end of the year can be a great idea, but try and think beyond the usual gifts.
-Let’s break down some of the most typical holiday gift ideas to see if they’re tired cliches or popular for a reason.
+Giving a gift at the end of the year can be a great idea, but you should try and think beyond the usual gifts.
+Let’s break down some of the most typical holiday gift ideas to see if they’re tired cliches or timeless classics.

 A fleece blanket.
 There are two kinds of people: the people who think you can never have too many blankets and the people who don’t need another monogrammed blanket from their workplace.
 Verdict?
 This one may be controversial, but we say a nice blanket will probably be a crowd pleaser.